sst/guide/_chapters/create-note-api.md

   const params = {
     TableName: 'notes',
+    // 'Item' contains the attributes of the item to be created
+    // - 'userId': because users are authenticated via Cognito User Pool, we
+    //             will use the User Pool sub (an UUID) of the authencated user
+    // - 'noteId': a unique uuid
+    // - 'content': parsed from request body
+    // - 'attachment': parsed from request body
+    // - 'createdAt': current Unix timestamp
     Item: {
-      // Use the federated identity ID of the authenticated user for 'userId'
-      // which is in 'event.requestContext.authorizer.claims.sub'
       userId: event.requestContext.authorizer.claims.sub,
-      // Generate a unique uuid for 'noteId'
       noteId: uuid.v1(),
       content: data.content,
       attachment: data.attachment,